 - Authentication is verification of identity of a person or system.

 - Authentication is a prerequisite for allowing access to some people but denying access to others, using an access control system.
 An alternative is to use an previously obtained credential or permission.

 - Authentication methods are often characterised as:

 something you have

 something you know

 something you are

+e.g., an entrycard

 e.g., a password or secret key

+something you are

 e.g., a signature, biometric.